arshiakm/llm/README.md

 **What works:**
 - Fine-tuning GPT-Neo on a specified dataset.
 - Generating text based on user-provided prompts and displaying it in an interactive web app.
-- Creating adversarial images to manipulate model outputs (conceptual implementation provided).
+- Creating adversarial images to manipulate model outputs.

 **What does not work/Not implemented:**
 - A fully implemented adversarial image manipulation function integrated seamlessly with the text generation process (requires further development).